 Why is Whistleblowing so Important?

 On November 8th, 2021, former Facebook employee Frances Haugen testified in front of the European Parliament about the company’s user research.
 She revealed the platform’s algorithm was having a negative impact on consumers’ mental health.
 The Times later reported that the company’s stock had gone down nearly 13% in a 6-week period as a result of the disclosure.
 Facebook had failed to put public interests ahead of profit and Haugen’s difficulty in getting the company to take her concerns more seriously was at the heart of the problem.
-Haugen noted the risk of political misinformation, hate speech, human trafficking, violence, and teenage mental health as her main concerns, highlighting the importance of having ESG policies and tools that make disclosure possible and take employee concerns seriously.
+Haugen noted the risk of political misinformation, hate speech, human trafficking, violence, and teenage mental health as her main concerns, highlighting the importance of having ESG policies and a whistleblowing tool that makes disclosure possible and takes employee concerns seriously.

 Putting people at the heart of a company means creating a space where speaking up is accepted and even encouraged.
 Businesses that put people first have seen a boost in employee engagement, improvements and innovation, job satisfaction, quality, and productivity, and higher customer satisfaction.
 ESG credentials can also enhance a business’s reputation, boost credibility, and improve employee retention and recruitment.